 Analyses and sends the log data ------- TODO

-Implementation
+Implementation and results

 The proposed concept of mobile client security has been implemented in the Storgrid protected cloud environment.
 The mobile client performs the operation both in the offline and online mode and uses the key expiry and ABE to protect itself.